CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

    ![](./media/fw10.png)

-1. From the browser tab, please copy the **Account URL** as shown and copy the value to notepad.
+1. From the browser tab, please copy the **Domain URL** as shown and copy the value to notepad.
 You will be using this further.

    ![](./media/ss-67.png)